F5-use-cases/f5-rs-docs/docs/solutions/devsecops/labinfo/udf.rst

   The lab environment provides several access methods to the Jumphost:

   - SSH to the linux  host
-  - SSH to the SNOPS container (only available after you start the lab)
   - HTTP Access to Jenkins (only available after you start the lab)